wilfredgithuka/alx-system_engineering-devops/README.md

-This repo contains scripts that show the current working directory
+This repo contains work about changing file permissions